sous-chefs/firefox/README.md

 ## Usage

-Include the default recipe on a node's runlist to ensure that Firefox is installed.
+Include the default recipe on a node's run_list to ensure that Firefox is installed.

 The following example retrieves the version installed by using `firefox_version` method: